hypertexthero/sg/notebook/_posts/2014-07-27-police-aggression-coercion-photographing-colosseum-rome.markdown

 1. Any witnesses who were present at [the location](https://mapsengine.google.com/map/edit?mid=zNNLa_uvcCAY.kadeL1cKHexM) (there were many tourists, vendors and even Roman centurions present).
 2. Stories from anyone else who has experienced police aggression and coercion while photographing in Rome.
-3. An Italian lawyer with experience defending photographers (I am already contacting potential ones).
-I plan to contest all the false charges against me and press charges of my own should the chance of winning be high.
+3. <del>An Italian lawyer with experience defending photographers (I am already contacting potential ones).
+I plan to contest all the false charges against me and press charges of my own should the chance of winning be high.</del> I now have a lawyer, thank you.

 I think photographing in a public place, and also photographing police officers in a public place, [is not and should not](http://www.foto-grafo.net/archives/1705) be a crime.